 James J. Moloney is a corporate partner resident in the Orange County office of Gibson Dunn and serves as Co-Chair of the firm's Securities Regulation and Corporate Governance Practice Group.
 He is also a member of the firm's Corporate Transactions Practice Group, focusing primarily on securities offerings, mergers & acquisitions, friendly and hostile tender offers, proxy contests, going-private transactions and other corporate matters.

 Mr. Moloney was with the Securities & Exchange Commission in Washington, D.C. for six years before joining Gibson Dunn in June 2000.
 He served his last three years at the Commission as Special Counsel in the Office of Mergers & Acquisitions in the Division of Corporation Finance.
 In addition to reviewing merger transactions, Mr. Moloney was the principal draftsman of Regulation M-A, a comprehensive set of rules relating to takeovers and shareholder communications, that was adopted by the Commission in October 1999.
-Mr. Moloney advises a wide range of listed companies on reporting and other obligations under the securities laws, the establishment of corporate compliance programs, and continued compliance with corporate governance standards under the securities laws and stock exchange rules.
-He advises companies and special committees in connection with SEC and other U.S. regulatory investigations, as well as stock exchange proceedings.
-In addition, he works closely with partners in the firm's Litigation Practice Group on securities litigation matters, including internal and external investigations.
+Mr. Moloney advises a wide range of listed public companies on reporting and other obligations under the securities laws, the establishment of corporate compliance programs, and continued compliance with corporate governance standards under the securities laws and stock exchange rules.
+He advises public company boards and committees of independent directors in connection with mergers, stock exchange proceedings, as well as SEC and other regulatory investigations.
+In addition, he works closely with partners in the firm's Litigation Practice Group on securities litigation matters, including both internal and external reviews and investigations.

-Representative clients include advice to Kraft Foods in its acquisition of Cadbury Plc.; Ryland Homes in its merger with Standard Pacific; Hewlett-Packard in its acquisition of Aruba Networks; TRI Pointe Homes in its "Reverse Morris Trust" transaction relating to the acquisition of Weyerhaeuser Company's home-building business; Third Point in its successful proxy contest at Sotheby's; Emulex in staving off Broadcom's hostile bid; PeopleSoft Inc. in its sale to Oracle; as well as numerous other public companies in high profile proxy contests, hostile tender offers and other change of control transactions.
-Most recently, Mr. Moloney was part of a team of Gibson partners who successfully defended Depomed, Inc. against Horizon Pharmaceutical's hostile exchange offer and consent solicitation, terminated by Horizon in late 2015.
+Representative clients include advice to: Depomed, Inc. in responding to Horizon Pharmaceutical's unsolicited exchange offer and consent solicitation to remove the board and acquire the company; a committee of independent directors at B/E Aerospace in connection with the company's sale to Rockwell-Collins; St. Jude Medical in its merger with Abbott Laboratories; Kraft Foods in its acquisition of Cadbury Plc.; Ryland Homes in its merger with Standard Pacific (renamed CalAtlantic); Hewlett-Packard in its acquisition of Aruba Networks; TRI Pointe Homes in its "Reverse Morris Trust" transaction involving the acquisition of Weyerhaeuser Co.'s home-building business; Third Point in its successful proxy contest at Sotheby's; Emulex in staving off Broadcom's hostile bid; PeopleSoft Inc. in its sale to Oracle; as well as numerous other public companies in high profile proxy contests, hostile tender offers and other change of control transactions.

 Mr. Moloney has authored a number of no-action requests to the SEC.
 He oversees the preparation of firm memoranda on securities law and corporate governance issues.
-Mr. Moloney is a frequent contributor to professional journals and other publications, is listed in the International Who's Who of Corporate Governance Lawyers by Who's Who Legal, and regularly serves as a panelist for presentations and seminars around the country on a wide range of corporate governance and securities law topics.
+Mr. Moloney is a frequent contributor to professional journals and other publications, is listed in the International Who's Who of Corporate Governance Lawyers by Who's Who Legal, and regularly serves as a speaker at conferences around the country on a wide range of corporate governance and securities law topics.

 In 1998, Mr. Moloney received his LL.M. degree in securities regulation with distinction from the Georgetown University Law Center.
 He received his J.D. degree cum laude from Pepperdine University in 1994 where he was an editor of The Pepperdine Law Review.
 In 1992, Mr. Moloney served as a judicial extern for Justice Armand Arabian at the California Supreme Court in San Francisco.
 He received his B.S. degree in business administration with a major in accounting from Boston University in 1989.